dansitu/dansitu.github.io/_posts/2020-02-05-edge-impulse-launch.md

 ### LoRaWAN and TinyML

-Which brings me to my third topic.
+And _bandwidth_ brings me to my third topic.
 We announced our launch at [The Things Conference](https://www.thethingsnetwork.org/conference/), which I’d recommend for anyone interested in the embedded space.
 The conference is focused on [LoRaWAN](https://lora-alliance.org/about-lorawan), which is an extremely exciting set of technologies for long-distance, low-power radio communications.
 It’s hosted by [The Things Network](https://www.thethingsnetwork.org/), who provide tooling for devs building LoRaWAN systems.

 If you haven’t heard of LoRaWAN, you should definitely take a look.
 LoRa-connected devices can make low data rate transmissions over long distances (potentially > 10km), using very little energy.
 The technology is designed for transmitting data from battery-operated sensors—think tiny environmental sensors that run for 5 years without battery replacement.
 Thanks to the WAN (_Wide Area Network_) part, these sensors can potentially report back through a global, distributed network of LoRa gateways run by various organizations.